 The Amador-Calaveras Consensus Group (ACCG) is pleased to submit this letter of consensus support for the Amador Aspen Restoration Project decision and future implementation that fall under the project’s executed Decision Memorandum.

-The Amador Aspen Restoration Project represents another significant step in UMRWA and the USFS’s partnership with the ACCG in allowing up to 728 acres of treatments that promote the expansion, long-term health, and resilience of aspen stands, the protection of important wildlife habitat provided by aspen, and aspen’s role in reducing the risk of high severity wildfire within the Upper Mokelumne River watershed.
+The Amador Aspen Restoration Project represents another significant step in UMRWA and the USFS partnering with the ACCG in allowing up to 728 acres of treatments on the Amador Ranger District that promote the expansion, long-term health, and resilience of aspen stands, the protection of important wildlife habitat provided by aspen, and aspen’s role in reducing the risk of high severity wildfire within the Upper Mokelumne River watershed.

 UMRWA, the USFS, and the ACCG collaborated closely to develop this project, recognizing the important role aspen serve in achieving a healthy forest ecosystem.
 This letter demonstrates that partnership and commitment to working together.
 Additionally, the ACCG is committed to providing continued support in the implementation of the Amador Aspen Restoration Project.
 The ACCG appreciates the level of time and effort UMRWA and the USFS have dedicated to collaborating with the group to reach consensus on this project, and looks forward to additional future opportunities for collaboration.